Unimodality of the Andrews-Garvan-Dyson cranks of partitions: Introduction

 \end{thm}

-At the end of the paper, Chan and Mao raised a series of open problems, one of which is to establish similar inequalities for the crank of a partition and posed the following conjecture.
+At the end of the paper, Chan and Mao \cite{Chan-Mao-2014} raised a series of open problems, one of which is to establish similar inequalities for the crank of a partition.
+They also posed the following conjecture.